 \begin{definition} If $H$ is a substitution, its \emph{incidence matrix} is the $D\times D$ matrix $\CM_{H}$ with entries $a_{ij}$ where $a_{ij}$ is the number of $j$'s in $H(i)$.
 Then, $H$ is said to be \emph{primitive} if all entries of $\CM_{H}^{k}$ are positive for some $k\ge 1$.

 A $k$-periodic point of $H$ is an infinite word $u$ with $H^k(u)=u$ for some $k>0$.
 If $k=1$ the point is said to be fixed.
-Then, $H$ is said to be \emph{aperiodic} if no fixed point for $H$ is a periodic sequence for $\s$. \end{definition} We emphasize an equivalent definition for being primitive.
+Then, $H$ is said to be \emph{aperiodic} if no fixed point for $H$ is a periodic sequence for $\s$. \end{definition} We point out an equivalent definition for being primitive.
 The substitution $H$ is primitive if and only if there exists an integer $k$ such that for every couple of letters $(i,j)$, $j$ appears in $H^{k}(i)$.

 Let $H$ be a substitution over the alphabet $\mathcal{A}$, and $a$ be a letter such that $H(a)$ begins with $a$ and $|H(a)|\geq 2$.
-Then there exists a unique fixed point $u$ of $H$ beginning with $a$ (see \cite[1.2.6]{Pyth.02}).
+Then there exists a fixed point $u$ of $H$ beginning with $a$ (see \cite[1.2.6]{Pyth.02}).
 This infinite word is the limit of the sequence of finite words $H^n(a)$.
 Assume that $\om$ is a fixed point for $H$, then we set

-If $H$ is a primitive substitution, then $\K$ does not depend on the the fixed point $\om$.
+If $H$ is a primitive substitution, then $\K$ does not depend on the fixed point $\om$.
+It is called the {\bf subshift} associated to the substitution.
 If $H$ is aperiodic, then $\K$ is uniquely ergodic but not reduced to a $\s$-periodic orbit.
 In that case, the unique $\s$-invariant probability is denoted by $\mu_{\K}$

 We recall that the \emph{language of a primitive substitution} is the set of finite words which appear in a fixed point.
 It is denoted by $\mathcal L_H$. \begin{definition} A substitution is said to be \emph{2-full} if any word of length 2 in $\CA^{*}$ belongs to the language of the substitution.
 A substitution is said to be {\bf marked} if the set of the first (and last) letters of the images of the letters by the substitution is in bijection with the alphabet. \end{definition}